 My Pride Is a Rebellion

-As we take to the streets, video conference, or responsible physically distanced gathering to celebrate community, let us also mourn those who, for the simple fact of being, are no longer with us.
-And, in the spirit of Sylvia Rivera, Marsha P. Johnson, and the pioneers of Stonewall, let us continue to fight so that all can live with dignity.
+So as we take to the streets, video conferencing, or responsible physically distanced gathering to celebrate our various communities, let us also mourn those who, for the simple fact of being, are no longer with us.
+And, in the spirit of Sylvia Rivera, Marsha P. Johnson, and the other pioneers of Stonewall, let us continue to fight so that all can live with dignity.